 - Participants will be able to identify at least three ways in which acute care physical therapists are uniquely positioned to be effective with patients with psychiatric co-morbidities.

-- Participants will be able to describe at least two strategies to effectively implement motivational interviewing and de-escalation techniques.
+- Participants will be able to describe at least two strategies to effectively implement motivational interviewing and handling disruptive symptoms.

 |0-15 Minutes||Background, review of learning outcomes|